jamestomasino/howto/regex.md

 * By _replace_ we refer to a combination of `match` and substitution.
 We match something, then replace the matched portion with new content, updating the original string.

-#### Play Along ####
+#### Getting Started ####

+In the examples below I will attempt to show you sample regular expressions in three line groupings.
+The top line represents the string we are attempting to test/match/replace.
+Our regular expressions will appear below it between the `/.../` characters.
+Finally, the output of the operation will appear on lines starting with `>`.
+For example:

+	"Sample String"
+	/SampleRegex/
+	> Output

+> _Note: The `>` character is just there to show you the result.
+It isn't part of the result itself._

 You can go to [this page](http://gskinner.com/RegExr/) to try out any of these regular expression examples or make up your own.
-Simply copy the string we are trying to match to the big section on the bottom and enter your regular expressions on the top line.
+Simply copy the string we are trying to match to the big section on the bottom.

-_Note: Don't copy the string's surrounding quotes.
+> _Note: Don't copy the string's surrounding quotes.
 It may break later examples._

+Then, copy your regex, or retype it onto the top line.

-_Note 2: When copying the regex, the surrounding slashes will disappear in the testing tool._
+> _Note: When copying the regex, the surrounding slashes will disappear in the testing tool._

 #### Basic Structure ####